TheAlgorithms/Algorithms-Explanation/en/Search Algorithms/Binary Search.md

 #### Space Complexity

 O(1) For iterative approach
-O(1) For recursive approach *if tail call optimization is used*, O(log n) due to recursion call stack otherwise
+O(1) For recursive approach *if tail call optimization is used*, O(log n) due to recursion call stack, otherwise

 #### Example